matrix-org/matrix-angular-sdk/README.rst

 Tests
 =====
-Tests are contained in the [test directory](syweb/webclient/test).
+Tests are contained in the `test directory`_.
 They require Karma (running PhantomJS) and Jasmine 2.x+ in order to run.
 Assuming you have the required karma plugins, you can run the tests by running ``karma start`` in the test directory.